Romani culture: Entertainment

+Museums

+There are some Romani museums in Europe.

+The Museum of Romani Culture is located in Brno in the Czech Republic.

 Cuisine

+Some Romani people do not eat food prepared by a non-Roma.

-Horse meat is forbidden.
-Any Roma who eats horse meat is punished and banished from their tribe.
+Horse meat is forbidden by Christian Roma.
+Any Christian Roma who eats horse meat, are punished and banished from their tribe.
 Cat meat and dog meat are also forbidden and are considered unclean.

-Romani tea is similar to Russian tea and stuffed cabbage is popular among the Roma.
-Berries, vegetables, mushrooms, hedgehog, game and fowl are favored by the Roma.
+Christian Romani tea is similar to Russian tea and stuffed cabbage is popular among Roma.
+Berries, vegetables, mushrooms, hedgehog, game and fowl are favored by Roma.

+Muslim Romani people (Xoraxane) in the Balkans are believed to have adopted Islam during the Ottoman period.

 There is a Romani restaurant called Romani Kafenava in Maribor, Slovenia.
 Rabbit stew is a Romani favorite.
 Other Romani dishes are fried bread dishes, including xaritsa (fried cornbread), pufe (fried wheat bread) and bogacha (baked bread).
 A Romani dessert is pirogo, a sweet noodle casserole similar to Jewish kugel made with raisins, cream cheese, and butter.